v1993/u8g2/tools/newcodebuild/resources/Docs/u8g2setupcpp.template.md

 The constructor name defines display type, controller, RAM buffer size and communication protocol.
 If your display is not exactly available, try a constructor with the same display controller name.

-The arguments of the constructor define the rotation of the display and how the display is connected to the Arduino board.
+The arguments of the constructor define the rotation of the display and how the display is connected to the your board.
 This is the "Hello World" example for the Arduino C++ interface:

 ```CXX